silvanbrenner/camunda-csharp-client/csharp-client/docs/TaskVariableApi.md

 # **ModifyTaskVariables**
 > void ModifyTaskVariables (string id, PatchVariablesDto patchVariablesDto = null)

+Update/Delete Task Variables

 Updates or deletes the variables visible from the task.
 Updates precede deletions.
 So, if a variable is updated AND deleted, the deletion overrides the update.
 A variable is visible from the task if it is a local task variable or declared in a parent scope of the task.
-See documentation on [visiblity of variables](https://docs.camunda.org/manual/7.14/user-guide/process-engine/variables/).
+See documentation on [visiblity of variables](https://docs.camunda.org/manual/7.15/user-guide/process-engine/variables/).

 ### Example
 ```csharp